fstl-app/fstl/README.md

 use application #
 ```

-Selection the `Other` option and type `fstl` as the desired command to open STL files.
+Select the `Other` option and type `fstl` as the desired command to open STL files.
 This will now become the system default, even when opening files from the file manager.

 ## Building